koba96/masters-thesis/README.md

   - A dataframe with named columns "Date", and at least one of the following "TTCmin", "T2min", "PET" measurements.
 For the diffpi functions, you have to enter two dataframes as input.
   - A numeric threshold corresponding to the threshold of the GPD.
 The input name is either thresh, uNE or uDK.
   - A numeric quantile q or x, which corresponds to the desired value for which one wants to compute the intensity or probability for S<q.
   - A string corresponding to the desired SMoS which one wants to use to estimate the (near) crash intensity or probability.

+# Date
+The "Date" columns of the dataframes correspond to the time points of the interactions.
+They have to include date and time in the following format:

+y-m-d h:m:s